zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 He says, “I’ve given up on dating.”
 I should menti on that “attached” has some other meanings as well, and those are in our wonder ful Learning Guide.
 So, Tony says he has given up on dating.
 “To give up” is a two-word phrasal verb, which means in this case to stop doing something us ually because you have not been very successful; you have failed many times.
 “I’m going to give up cooking, because I’m not very good at it.”
 True story!

 Chelsea says, “How will you find a Miss Right with an attitude like that?”
-This is kind of a play on words; that is, Chelsea is sort o f using a traditional expression, “Mr. Right,” and using the feminine – the female “M iss.”
+This is kind of a play on words; that is, Chelsea is sort of using a traditional expression, “Mr. Right,” and using the feminine – the female “M iss.”
 Normally we talk about a woman meeting “Mr. Right,” meaning the perfect husb and, the perfect man to be her husband.
 Chelsea says that Tony can meet Miss Right, the perfect woman.
 Again, that’s not the normal use of it, but she’s s ort of playing with that.
 She says, “How will you find a Miss Right with an attit ude like that (with the way that you are acting)?”
 Tony says, “I’ve told you.
 I’ve  given up.”
 Chelsea says, “Well, I think you should open your eyes.
 Your valentine may be right under your nose!”
 Something that is “right under your nose” m eans that it is easily available.
 It is, in fact, very close to you, but you don’t se e it, you don’t notice it, and obviously Tony doesn’t realize that Chelsea is not just his friend, Chelsea perhaps wants to be his valentine and Tony is just too much of a man to understand reality.
 Isn’t that true ladies?

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]